mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 You should ask: Whaaaat 250MiB for the REST call to the *Dataproc* cluster API?
 The architecture of the *Apache Airflow* is quite complex, every task is executed as [Celery worker](https://docs.celeryproject.org/en/stable/userguide/workers.html) with its own overhead.
 Every task needs a connection to the *Apache Airflow* database, it also consumes resources.
-Perhaps there are other factors I'm not aware of, just let me know in the blog post comment.
+Perhaps there are other factors I'm not aware of, please let me know in the blog post comment.

+You should measure the task memory usage by yourself, all further calculation heavily depends on it.
+{: .notice}

 ## Worker Size